COMAC logo

 In Production

 China's first domestically developed narrow-body single-aisle commercial airliner, designed to compete directly with the Airbus A320neo and Boeing 737 MAX.
-Powered by CFM International LEAP-1C engines with a domestic CJ-1000A engine under development.
+Powered by CFM International LEAP-1C engines with a domestic CJ-1000A engine in flight-test on a Y-20 testbed and now expected to enter daily C919 service around 2028-2029.

 Passenger Capacity158-192